jasononeil/compiletime/README.md

 var jsonObject = CompileTime.parseJsonFile("test.json");
 var typedJsonObject:Person = CompileTime.parseJsonFile("test.json"); // Same as above, but check the result matches a typedef

+// Read a markdown file, convert to HTML and check the result is valid XML.
+Will give a compile time error if it doesn't validate.

+var htmlString = CompileTime.readMarkdownFile("test.md");	// Will insert it as a HTML String.
+Xml.parse(htmlString);

 // Get lists of classes that have been compiled

 // Returns a list of all the classes in the "my.package" package, including sub-packages